Orientation FAQs

 Orientation schedules are posted on the website.
 A detailed schedule will be available during mid-summer after all programming has been finalized.
 Students should not make any plans during Orientation besides attending Orientation activities.

 It is very important that you arrive on campus during your scheduled check-in date but we do understand that things come up.
-If you are unable to make it for your scheduled check-in date, once you get to campus please come to the Office of Admissions in the Harris Commons (Graduate Students- Room 305, Undergraduate Students - Room 104) during the hours of 8am-5pm, Monday - Friday.
+If you are unable to make it for your scheduled check-in date, once you get to campus please come to the Security Welcome Center located at 3126 Panther Place, Melbourne, FL.
+32901 during the hours of 8am-5pm, Monday - Friday of fall and spring orientation programs.
+If you arrive on or after the first day of classes, please go to the Office of Orientation located in the Denius Student Center, 2nd Floor.

 All incoming students are required to attend University Orientation.
 Refer to the Orientation Schedule for arrival times.
 All sessions ensure a successful transition into college and are important to your success at college.

-You will receive your housing information via email in July prior to your arrival at Florida Tech, if you have not received your housing assignments please contact Campus Services at 321-674-8076.
-Beginning in Summer 2020, students will be able to self-assign themselves and select their residence hall, room, and roommates when filling out their housing application and paying the housing deposit.
+You will receive your housing information via email in July prior to your arrival at Florida Tech.
+If you have not received your housing assignments please contact Housing at 321-674-8076.

 Meal plans will begin for students from the start of orientation.

-We will have a representative from PNC Bank present during Orientation.
+We will have a representative from our Bank partner during Orientation.
 The representative will also return to campus and be present in the Student Union Building during the first week of classes.

-Yes, we have one ATM on campus with PNC Bank.
-The ATM is located outside of the Denius Student Center by the elevator.
+Yes, we have two ATMs on campus with our banking partners.
+One ATM is located outside the Denius Student Center by the elevator.
+The second ATM is Chase Bank and has been installed at Panther Dining Hall lobby.

 Yes, the campus bookstore is a Barnes and Noble so you may use your Barnes and Noble card when purchasing your books for classes.